nhsd-a2si/docs-uec-appts/_pages/overview/what_are_we_doing.md

 ## Key Objectives
 * Improve patient experience when booking an appointment through IUC/CAS
 * Single contact patient journey
-* Reduce A&E Attendances
+* Reduce Emergency Department Attendances
-* Meet key recommendations made within the FYFV that the appointment booking standard project is committed to delivering including include:
+* Meet key recommendations made within the FYFV that the appointment booking standard program is committed to delivering including include:
-  * Ensuring there is capability across all STPs for booking appointments at GP practices – initially delivered through existing capability in the market but ultimately through open, standardised methods by December 2018
+  * Ensuring there is capability across all STPs for booking appointments at GP practices – initially delivered through existing capability in the market but ultimately through open, standardised methods from December 2018
-  * Enabling Urgent Treatment Centres to offer appointments bookable through 111 as well as GP referral, will be treating patients by Spring 2019
+  * Enabling Urgent Treatment Centres to offer appointments bookable through 111 as well as GP referral, will be treating patients from Spring 2019
   * Enabling NHS 111 to book people into urgent face to face appointments where needed
   * All services can support electronic booking directly between services